adev-t/adev-t/README.md

 -👋 Hi, I’m @adev-t

--🌱 Currently learning the essentials of web development
+-🌱 Currently in the rabbithole of unix-porn

--🔧 Exploring frontend technologies
+-🔧 Exploring rust and svelte

--🚀 Excited to build and collaborate on open-source projects
+-🚀 Excited to build OS type shii

 -📧 contact me... advaitsingh.55@gmail.com